AustinJMann/tritondriver360/README.md

 - Up to four direct USB controllers plus one Proteus puck can be attached;
   at most four virtual controllers can bind, subject to available XAM positions.
 - Bluetooth and BLE are unsupported.
-- Wired support requires the expected single HID interface and Triton reports.
-- Cable changes reconnect the controller and may change its player position.
-  Simultaneous USB/wireless streams from the same controller are not deduplicated.
 - No touch or IMU input.
 - Basic direct USB operation has been confirmed on hardware.
 Mixed wired/wireless use and four simultaneous physical Tritons still need hardware validation.